F5Networks/f5-azure-arm-templates/supported/ha-avset/new_stack/README.md

 ## Configuration Example <a name="config">

 The following is an example configuration diagram for this solution deployment.
-In this scneario, one NIC is for management, one NIC is for external traffic and one NIC is for internal traffic.
+In this scenario, each BIG-IP has one NIC for management, one NIC for external traffic and one NIC for internal traffic.
 This is the traditional BIG-IP deployment model where data-plane, management and internal traffic is separate.
 The IP addresses in this example may be different in your implementation.

 ![Configuration Example](images/azure-example-diagram.png)